Road Naming and Numbering

 Retaining the Road Number from the Previous System Following a transfer, a road may retain the same road number but with a different prefix (e.g. change from CR 99 to SR 99), unless this results in duplicate numbers for different roads.
 In such cases, TDA and the District shall locate and assign an appropriate vacant State Road Number.

 Interstate establishment requires Federal Highway Administration (FHWA) and the American Association of Safety and Highway Transportation Officials (AASHTO) approval.
 Corridors must be built to interstate standards.
-See the Transportation System Jurisdiction and Numbering Handbook for the steps.
+See the Transportation System Designations and Road Jurisdiction Transfer Handbook for the steps.

 MEMORIAL ROADWAYS (LEGISLATIVE)